Community Involvement and Support

 Mission Trips of staff and local health, micro-enterprise, reconciliation counseling, clean water and education volunteers are organized yearly.
 For more information go to our website.

 The American Heart and Stroke Association

 The American Heart Association is the nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
-Founded by six cardiologists in 1924, the organization now includes more than 22.5 million volunteers and supporters.
-It funds innovative research, fight for stronger public health policies, and provide critical tools and information to save and improve lives.
+Founded by six cardiologists in 1924, the organization now includes more than 22 million volunteers and supporters.
+It funds innovative research, fights for stronger public health policies, and provides critical tools and information to save and improve lives.
 The nationwide organization includes 156 local offices and more than 3,000 employees.
 The American Stroke Association was created as a division in 1997 to bring together the organization’s stroke-related activities.